Molagg92/p5-team-week/README.md

 ## Setup/Installation Requirements

-* No need to do any installs, just click on the gh-pages link and take in the experience!
+No need to do any installs, just click on the gh-pages link and take in the experience!
+* Alternatively, fork and clone this repo to your desktop
+* Open locally with live server

 ## Known Bugs